How to live well on a small income in the UK

 13. Take part in surveys

 It’s by no means a quick win, but taking part in paid surveys can be a good way to earn some extra cash.
 There are various survey sites online that will pay you for expressing your views on a range of topics.
 The most prolific survey fans can earn hundreds of pounds over a year.

 Lots of people make some extra cash by selling second-hand goods on online marketplaces.
 Apps like Vinted are also great for selling second-hand clothes, while some companies will give you cash in return for your old garments.

 If you’re on a small income, starting a side hustle could be the ideal way to earn some much-needed cash.
 Search online and you’ll find plenty of ideas to make some money outside of your main job.
 Popular examples include selling crafts or art prints, freelance writing, photography and pet sitting.

 You could also consider renting out a room in your home.
-The Rent a Room scheme currently lets you earn up to £7,500 per year tax-free.
+The Rent a Room scheme currently lets you earn up to £7,500 per year tax-free (as of 2022).
 You could even rent out your garage or driveway if it’s vacant during the day.
 Car parking rental marketplaces allow you to list your space for free and take a commission on any bookings.